 Maria, her sister Genya and father did not leave the cellar for two days.
 All this time they heard the Nazis kill the residents of Borisov.

 “I’m starting to talk about it, - and even now I have a frost on my body.
 These experiences do not leave me, they live in the very heart.
 Can't go anywhere.
 But you have to live and say thank you to God for every day you live, ”she adds confidently.

 After two months of wandering in the surrounding villages, Mary's father went into partisans.
 And the girls were identified in the orphanage.

 “Saying goodbye, the father said: believe in God and believe in people.
 I live by this covenant to this day.
 There was everything, but I always happened to meet people who helped me, it would seem, in a desperate situation.
 Not everyone can be trusted.
 But the heart has always correctly suggested to whom it is possible to open up ”.

 Already after the war, Maria found out that her father died in the summer of 1944, having almost lived to see the release of Borisov.

 After the war, Maria returned to Borisov, graduated from high school and entered the culinary college.
-One fall day, she met Dmitry, the guy with whom they lived next door until the start of the German occupation.
+One autumn day, she met Dmitry, a guy with whom they lived in the neighborhood before the start of the German occupation.
 A few months later, the young people got married.
-Dmitry passed away early - just a few years after the wedding.
-Again Mary did not want to seek love.
+Dmitry died early - just a few years after the wedding.
+Maria did not want to look for love again.
 But the experience did not embitter her.

-“The main lesson I learned from the war and all trials is about kindness.
-There is kindness, and it is stronger than evil.
-I tried and try to be kind, and it gives me strength. "
+“The main lesson that I learned from the war and all the trials is about kindness.
+Kindness is there, and it is stronger than evil.
+I tried and I try to be kind, and it gives me strength. "

 stdClass Object ([term_id] => 1 [name] => Miscellaneous [taxonomy] => category [slug] => no_theme)Miscellaneous